 17.4.2 the Supplier’s total aggregate liability in contract, tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Fees paid by the Customer during the 12 months immediately preceding the date on which the claim arose.

-18.1 This Agreement shall become effective on the Commencement Date and shall continue for an initial subscription period of three months, and thereafter renew on an annual basis unless or until terminated by the Supplier in accordance with clause 18.2, or by the Customer in accordance with clause 18.3 below. (the “Subscription Term”).
+18.1 This Agreement shall become effective on the Commencement Date and shall continue for an initial subscription period of twelve months, and thereafter renew on an annual basis (the “Subscription Term”) unless or until terminated by the Supplier in accordance with clause 18.2, or by the Customer in accordance with clause 18.3 below.

 18.2 Without affecting any other right or remedy available to it, the Supplier may terminate this Agreement by giving written notice to the Customer:

 18.2.1 with immediate effect, if payment of any amount due under this Agreement on the due date for payment is not received by Supplier, and remains unpaid for more than 30 days beyond the due date for any reason; or

 18.2.2 with immediate effect, if the Customer commits a material breach of any other term of this Agreement which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 30 days after being notified in writing to do so.